frank26080115/Hydra-Dual-Brushed-Motor-ESC/doc/configuration.md

 During the test, sensor values will be displayed, which can help with finding current sensor values while running a motor.

+I wrote another guide on how to use the `testpwm` function for checking phase mapping, and for calibrating the current sensor.
+[Please see this guide](other-hardware-hacking.md)

 ## Debugging Hardware

 The command is `hwdebug`, using it will toggle ON or OFF sensor value output to the serial terminal.

 This is useful for tuning the voltage limit and voltage divider value.

+I wrote another guide on how to use the `hwdebug` function for calibrating sensors.
+[Please see this guide](other-hardware-hacking.md)